Referral Procedure and case advice

 We can be contacted by:

-We are friendly and easy going, and we are quite able to take notes from a phone conversation!
-There is no need to waste your valuable time on long-winded formal letters.
-We just need the relevant case notes, plus any relevant lab results and radiographs.
+We are friendly and easy going, and there is no need to waste your valuable time on long-winded formal letters.

-We send a full report on the day of procedures, typically by email, but by fax or post if you prefer.
-We send further reports each time we see the patient for check ups.
+We send a full report on the day of procedures, typically by email, but by fax or post if you request this.
+We send further prompt reports each time we see the patient for check ups.
 Detailed aftercare plans are available on this website in the fact sheet section within the sections for owners and vets.

 We are very flexible, and aftercare can be either with the referring practice or with ourselves.
 Where aftercare is carried out at the referring practice we can use modern technology to assist with advice from a distance.